 How the Market Is Moving for Michigan State-Michigan

 Both sides are seeing a significant share of bets and money in this game, but the Wolverines have a slight edge in both categories, accounting for 54% of bets and 56% of money wagered.
 Since an immediate move from -6.5 to -7 on Sunday, this line hasn’t budged much at all, other than a five-minute appearance at -7.5 on Wednesday afternoon.

 The over/under, on the other hand, has seen plenty of movement.
-Since opening at 47.5 at Bookmaker, it’s fallen down to 40.5, as the under has received 67% of money on only 31% of bets with poor weather and high wind in the forecast.
+Since opening at 47.5, it’s fallen down to 40.5, as the under has received 67% of money on only 31% of bets with poor weather and high wind in the forecast.

 Trends to Know

 In games since 2005 when both teams are ranked, Michigan State is 4-0 straight up and ATS, covering by an average of 16 points per game.